kolkhis/tech-notes/linux/package_management.md

-dpkg -l | grep -i package_name  # Find out if a package is installed dpkg -S command     # Search for the package that installed the command dpkg-query -l pattern # List all packages matching the pattern
+dpkg -l | grep -i package_name  # Find out if a package is installed dpkg -S command     # Search for the package that installed the command dpkg-query -l pattern # List all packages matching the pattern dpkg-query -s package # See the status of a package (or multiples)
 ```

 ### `dpkg` Output